muratk3n/thirdwave/en/README.md

 Into this environment steps in the politician, in the 11th inning, trying to sell "unification", being a "uniter not a divider".
 This is of course like trying to reason with lung cancer when you should have smoked less.
-Another layer of crud on top of layers of crud.
-I cant argue with the pol efficacy of it when it is, but certain variant of such talk is akin to kicking the can down the road.
+I cant argue with the pol efficacy of it when it works, but certain variant is akin to kicking the can down the road.
 It's fluff.
 It's tofu.

 ---